 Thinking about living or visiting Merida, Mexico?

-We can see why – the warm weather year-round, the beautiful colonial architecture and yummy Yucatecan food available on every corner.
-What more could you ask for right?
+We can see why – warm weather year-round, beautiful colonial architecture and yummy Yucatecan food available on every corner.
+What more could you ask for, right?!

 Great question!
-Where you stay in Merida can directly affect how much you like your stay.
+Where you stay in Merida can directly affect how much you enjoy your stay.
 How?
-If you’re too far out of the best areas, you can get too lazy to take an Uber in.
+If you’re too far from the best areas, you can get too lazy to take an Uber in.
 And if you’re right where the action happens?
 Well…you might not get a good night’s sleep!

-It’s a worthwhile question to spend some time to research, read blogs (like this one) and hopefully find the best neighborhood in Merida for you to stay in.
+It’s a worthwhile question and so it’s a good idea to spend some time researching and reading blogs (like this one) to hopefully find the best neighborhood in Merida for you to stay in.

 We spent almost 3 weeks living in Merida as digital nomads and we had an absolute blast.
-Without knowing much about the areas, we booked a place with our friends.
-Only when we understood how Merida’s neighborhood worked – did we know if we made a good choice or a bad one (but more on that later).
+Without knowing much about the different neighborhoods of Merida, we booked a place with our friends.
+It was only once we understood how Merida’s neighborhoods worked did we know if we’d made a good choice or a bad one (but more on that later!).

 Why Should Digital Nomads Live In Merida?